If you’re new to the digital recruitment scene, you may wonder, what is an online video interview?

 4. How should I dress for a video interview?

 How you should dress for your video interview depends entirely on the company and industry you’re applying to.
-Follow any instruction the company gives.
+Follow any instructions the company gives.

 If you’re not sure, it’s always good practice to dress to impress with a suit or office dress as if you were going for a face-to-face interview.
 Dressing well will give the recruiters a good impression of you and enable them to see if you’re a good company fit for them.